Want to know here to find the best art in Italy? Look no further! This is the definitive guide to the best artworks and masterpieces in Italy.

-Click here for my complete guide to the must see masterpieces of the Uffizi Gallery, with tips for visiting.
+Here’s my complete guide to the must see masterpieces of the Uffizi Gallery, with must know tips for visiting.

 2. Galleria dell’Accademia

 People flock in droves to see David.
-After the Uffizi Gallery, the Accademia is Florence's most visited museum.
-Click here for my guide that tells you about the marvel of David and, perhaps more importantly, how to skip the line at the Accademia to see the famed statue in person.
+After the Uffizi Gallery, the Accademia is Florence’s most visited museum.
+Here’s my guide to seeing the marvel of David and, perhaps more importantly, how to skip the line at the Accademia to see the famed statue in person.

 Aside from David, you can see Michelangelo’s unfinished Slaves in the Hall of the Prisoners.
 The slaves have been named The Awakening Slave, The Young Slave, The Bearded Slave, and The Atlas.
 They were likely intended for the Tomb of Pope Julius II, a project that underwent continual revision.

-The Accademia also houses Michelangelo's sculpture of St. Matthew.
-And there are paintings by Sandro Botticelli, Paulo Uccello, and Domenico Ghirlandaio, Michelangelo's teacher for one year.
+The Accademia also houses Michelangelo’s sculpture of St. Matthew.
+And there are Renaissance paintings by Sandro Botticelli, Paulo Uccello, and Domenico Ghirlandaio, who was Michelangelo’s teacher for one year.

 3. Bargello Museum

 The Bargello is, hands down, the best museum in Italy for sculpture.
-You'll be dazzled with artworks by Donatello, Michelangelo, and Andrea del Verrochio.
+On a visit, you’ll be dazzled with artworks by Donatello, Michelangelo, and Andrea del Verrochio.